-This article will break down the function of each document, explain why your program needs both, and show you how to manage them effectively to ensure every child's well-being.
+This article breaks down the function of each document, explains why your childcare program needs both, and shows you how to manage the files effectively to ensure every child's well-being.

 What is an allergy action plan?

 An allergy action plan is a specialized document designed specifically for children with known allergies.
-It serves as a step-by-step roadmap for your staff to follow if a child is exposed to an allergen or begins to show signs of an allergic reaction.
+It provides childcare staff with a step-by-step roadmap to follow if a child is exposed to an allergen or begins to show signs of an allergic reaction.

 Unlike general forms, this plan is proactive.
-It anticipates a specific medical event and provides clear, physician-approved instructions on how to handle it.
-For a child with severe allergies, this document can literally be a lifesaver.
+The plan anticipates a specific medical event and provides clear, physician-approved instructions on how to handle the emergency.
+For a child with severe allergies, this document can literally save a life.

-To be effective, an allergy action plan must be detailed and easily readable in a high-stress situation.
-Essential components include:
+To function effectively, an allergy action plan must be detailed and easily readable in a high-stress situation.
+Essential components include the child's photo, specific allergy triggers, symptoms, medication instructions, and emergency contacts.

 - Child’s photo: A clear, current photo helps substitute staff or emergency responders identify the child immediately.